Twins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .435 with a double, a walk and an RBI.
+- Bichette hopes to build on a six-game hitting streak in this matchup.
+During his last 10 games he is hitting .356 with a double, two home runs, a walk and five RBI.

 Bichette Recent Games